acrowe8/MIs321-Group-Project/README.md

-To start the database, type the following into the commandline
+To start the database, type the following into the command line

 cd MISSHARE API